kubedb/docs/docs/guides/mssqlserver/gitops/gitops.md

 We can also scale down the replicas by updating the `replicas` fields.

 ### Scale Mssqlserver Database Resources

+Before the Ops Request reaches the `Successful` state, the configured memory limits are as follows:

 ```bash
 $ kubectl get pod -n demo mssql-gitops-0 -o json | jq '.spec.containers[0].resources'